alex9smith/writing-style-checker/README.md

 ## To do

-- Improve sentence end detection:

-  - Count ':' then a new line starting a code block as a new sentence
-  - Bulleted and numbered lists

 - Refactor line level checks to use sentences
 - Ignore markdown headings & links
 - Add explanations for style rules to README